twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-on-basic-meditation%zh.rst

 In the Paṭisambhidāmagga (a commentary) it gave the example of striking a copper bell.
 The sound of “dong” becomes smaller, and smaller, and then disappears.

-This is passambhaya-kāyasaṅkhāra—from strong breathing to become lighter. (this referred to the 4th stage of ānāpāna in Pāḷi).
+This is passambhayam-kāyasaṅkhāram—from strong breathing to become lighter. (this referred to the 4th stage of ānāpāna in Pāḷi).
 The words of rough breathing do not mean to breathe like cutting a log with a saw (i.e., using force).
 This means using a strong breathing which is suitable to oneself.
 The saying of strong breathing is not dhamma means speaking without practice.
 You’ll know about them later with the practice.
 I am not rejecting your own way of practice because it’s reasonable (some methods, as mentioned before).
 Later you’ll become clear of them.
 In collecting the mind, you can do it with the method which you like.

 You can also breathe ānāpāna slowly or lightly.
 Here I’ll show you the method which is not slow, and fast, not soft, and strong breathing.
 You use this method or not up to you (i.e., his system).
 Why I allow this, you will understand it by practicing.
 You’ll know later how to practice is the best way.
 Now, you have to practice with the method you prefer.